Reefsaa/Bayan_SDAIA_Reef/NOTES.md

 - Causal mask validation result: `True`.
 - This corresponds to decoder-style causal attention.

+##  — Attention Diagnostics Findings

+The attention diagnostics showed that the causal mask is valid and prevents tokens from attending to future positions.

+Without a correct padding mask, the model assigned attention mass to PAD tokens (73.5651).
+With the correct attention mask, PAD attention mass was reduced to 0.0, confirming that padding leakage was successfully eliminated.

+[SEP] sink behaviour was observed, with mean attention to [SEP] of 0.0974 for Example 1 and 0.1505 for Example 2.

+Head 7 showed the strongest adjacency-looking behaviour with an adjacency score of 0.3636.

+Model family for the causal mask: Decoder-style causal attention.

 ## Lab 4 — Dialect audit
 - Distribution: